folio-org/folio-org.github.io/reference/api/index.md

 * For repositories that are now using RAML-1.0 version, the "view-2" presentation is not available because the software that is used to generate that view only supports RAML-0.8 version.

 * The asterisk `*` denotes that this is a shared set of RAML files.
-The generated documents are for this module's current raml-util, but the link to the source RAML file is to the master of the shared
+The generated documents are for this module's current raml-util, but the link to the source RAML file is to the head of the default branch of the shared
 "[raml](#raml)" repository.